Testing reaches lowest level in SUS in two years

 In addition to GAL data, the column analyzed partial data from Abrafarma (Brazilian Association of Pharmacy and Drugstore Networks), which also point to a reduction in the number of rapid pharmacy tests.

 In April, until the 24th, only 195,000 tests were carried out.
 For comparison, in January of this year there were 2.47 million tests carried out by drugstores — these numbers do not include self-tests.
-The complete data for last month should not be released until next week.
+Last month’s full data should not be released until next week.

 no radar